Deep Eddy Vodka to Close Dripping Springs Tasting Room

 “Deep Eddy Vodka is all about good times and bringing people together,” said brand director Julie Cole.
 “Austin is where this brand got its start, and we’re excited to bring more of that energy back to the city.”

-Production of Deep Eddy Vodka will continue uninterrupted at the Buda facility, which remains the brand’s main distilling operation.
-The Dripping Springs site was the only location open to the public for tours and tastings.
+Production of Deep Eddy Vodka will continue at the Buda facility, which remains the brand’s sole distilling and bottling operation.
+Heaven Hill said there will be no changes to production, staffing or output in Hays County.

 Founded in 2010 in Austin, Deep Eddy Vodka was acquired by Heaven Hill in 2015 and has since grown into a nearly 1.8 million nine-liter case brand.
 The company continues to expand its flavored vodka lineup, including the recent launch of Deep Eddy Espresso, which sold out shortly after release.